Latest front in Weinstein scandal: Statehouses say 'me too'

 “Very early on in my career, I was taught if I speak up, there’ll be negative repercussions,” she said.
 “I had to modify my behaviors to continue doing my job.”

-In California, a similar letter circulated last week with signers included lawmakers, lobbyists, political consultants and legislative staff members.
+In California, a similar letter circulated last week with signers that included lawmakers, lobbyists, political consultants and legislative staff members.
 The list has turned into an organized campaign called “We Said Enough.”
-The group wants to launch a non-profit and to hold forums.
+The group wants to launch a nonprofit and hold forums.
 In response, the Senate hired an outside law firm on Monday to investigate the claims.

 Elsewhere, specific allegations surfaced.